jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 ----------------------------------
 **Docker** is a platform that allows developers to package applications into containers and share them through the cloud.

 A **Docker image** is a pre-configured package that contains everything needed to run an application, including the code, runtime, libraries, and dependencies.
 Once an image is **instantiated**, it becomes a **container**.
-The distinction is necessary because one can launch multiple containers from the same base image.
+The distinction is necessary because multiple containers can be instantiate from the same base image.

 Apptainers vs Containers
 ------------------------